Skip to main content

 1. Detailed load calculations: Room-by-room Manual J analysis

-4. Control system selection: Choose appropriate panels and thermostats
+4. Control system selection: Pick the right panels and thermostats for your setup

-5. Installation planning: Coordinate access, permits, and materials
+5. Installation planning: Schedule access, pull permits, order materials

 Phase 2: Ductwork Modifications (1-2 days)

-1. Damper installation: Strategic placement in main trunk lines
+1. Damper installation: Cutting in at the right locations in main trunk lines

-2. Return air modifications: Install return dampers or mixing boxes
+2. Return air modifications: Adding return dampers or mixing boxes where needed

-3. Pressure relief systems: Install bypass dampers for equipment protection
+3. Pressure relief systems: Installing bypass dampers so your equipment stays protected

 Phase 3: Control System Installation (1 day)

-1. Panel mounting: Central location with service access
+1. Panel mounting: Somewhere central with easy service access

-4. System programming: Configure zones, schedules, and settings
+4. System programming: Setting up zones, schedules, and preferences

 Phase 4: System Commissioning (0.5 days)

-2. Airflow balancing: Optimize delivery to each zone
+2. Airflow balancing: Measure and adjust delivery to each zone with an anemometer

 Common Design Mistakes and Solutions